 5. Pour the macaroni and cheese into an 8x8-inch baking pan or dish.

-6. Combine the yellow and white cheddar cheese for the topping, then sprinkling the mixture over the top of the mac and cheese.
+6. Combine the yellow and white cheddar cheese for the topping, then sprinkle the mixture over the top of the mac and cheese.

 7. Pop the pan under your hot broiler for 2 to 3 minutes or until the top has lightly browned.

-If you can't find BellaVitano cheese, you can substitute with 1 tablespoon of Parmesan cheese.
+Tidbits: If you can't find BellaVitano cheese, you can substitute with 1 additional tablespoon of Parmesan cheese.
 If you don't have American cheese, you can use Velveeta or any cheese that contains sodium citrate.